openshift-service-mesh/sail-operator/docs/ossm/ossm2-vs-ossm3.md

 In OpenShift Service Mesh 2, service meshes were namespace scoped by default and thus each mesh included its own instance of Istio CNI.
 As all OpenShift Service Mesh 3 meshes are cluster-wide, there can only be one version of Istio CNI per cluster, regardless of how many service mesh control planes are on the cluster.

 For these reasons, the OpenShift Service Mesh 3 operator manages Istio CNI with a separate resource called `IstioCNI`.
-A single instance of this resource is common to all Istio control planes (managed by `Istio` resources).
+A single instance of this resource is shared by all Istio control planes (managed by `Istio` resources).
 The `IstioCNI` resource must be upgraded before individual control planes (`Istio` resources) are upgraded.

 ## Scoping of the Mesh: Discovery Selectors and labels replace `ServiceMeshMemberRoll` and `ServiceMeshMember`